fzi-forschungszentrum-informatik/BEMCom/services/connectors/modbus-tcp-connector/Readme.md

 It is possible to define several ranges per function, here only one range is defined for `read_input_registers`.
 Each range item is an object containing the keys `address`, `count` and `unit`.
 These keywords are forwarded to the corresponding [pymodbus method](https://pymodbus.readthedocs.io/en/latest/source/library/pymodbus.client.html) used for communication using the appropriate Modbus function.
 Here `address` is the start address, i.e. the first Modbus address that is requested. `count` specifies how many registers/coils are requested. `unit` corresponds to the Modbus unit number, which allows to communicate with several devices through a Modbus master gateway.
 Finally, the `datatypes` string is only applicable to registers and specifies how the bytes should be parsed, it must be a valid [struct format string](https://docs.python.org/3/library/struct.html#format-strings).

 In the example above 20 input registers starting at address 19000 are read out by the connector from a Modbus device that has the id 1.
 From the device manual it is known that the registers of interest hold 10 32bit float values in big-endian encoding, the `datatypes` format string is set accordingly.
+Furthermore the value on register number 19002 is scaled (i.e. multiplied with) a factor of 0.1 before it is published on the broker.

 The `read_coils` example above requests 8 bits starting (and including) address 10.